Parenting While Going Through Chemotherapy: 4 Things To Keep In MindThe Breast Cancer Site

 Chemotherapy is difficult for anyone, but it can be especially hard on parents.
 How do you love and support your children when you are at your weakest?
 There are no easy answers, but we do want to offer some simple tips that will hopefully help you navigate doing through chemo while raising your family.

 1. Open Communication

 According to The Washington Post, honesty is the best policy, as long as your children are old enough to understand the situation.
+Share as much as you’re comfortable with and let your kids know you will answer their questions as openly as you can.
 With younger children, it’s important not to minimize the disease by referring to it as an “owie” or a “booboo,” as kids may get confused and worry about the same thing happening to them.
 Build a trusting relationship with your children by telling them what’s happening and explaining the treatments to them.
 Most important of all, express your love and gratitude to your children, as this time can be difficult for them, too.

 2. Get Help When You Need It

 Oncolink recommends saying “yes” when people offer to help.
 Take as much pressure off yourself as possible by accepting people’s offers of assistance, and let them know what you need help with the most, such as cooking meals or getting a ride to appointments.
 Even folks who haven’t directly offered to help are likely happy to do so—many people are nervous when a loved one receives a cancer diagnosis and don’t know how to respond.
 By giving them a task you are kindly giving them a way to show they care while also taking something off your own plate.